 CAPTCHA and Bot Detection

 Amazon is one of the most aggressive sites for bot detection.
 Browser extensions avoid this because they run in your real browser.
-Web monitoring tools like PageCrawl handle this automatically.
-Custom scripts will hit CAPTCHAs frequently without proper anti-bot infrastructure.
+PageCrawl reliably monitors protected pages that block simpler tools, and for heavily protected pages, Enterprise plans add premium options.
+Custom scripts hit CAPTCHAs frequently unless you build and maintain serious infrastructure yourself.

 Price Not Displayed